 Adding JIRA SAML SSO by Microsoft from the gallery

-To configure the integration of JIRA SAML SSO by Microsoft into Azure AD, you need to add JIRA SAML SSO by Microsoft from the gallery to your list of managed SaaS apps.
+To configure the integration of JIRA SAML SSO by Microsoft into Microsoft Entra ID, you need to add JIRA SAML SSO by Microsoft from the gallery to your list of managed SaaS apps.